 I also like to use this homemade pie filling with fresh apples when I make mini apple pies if I have it in the freezer already.
 I also use it when I am making Homemade Apple pie and Lattice apple pie.
 I sometimes use this homemade pie filling when I am making apple pie cinnamon rolls.

-Aside from the traditional uses for apple pie filling, you can use this as a topping for ice cream, or as a cake filling.
+Aside from the traditional uses for apple pie filling, you can use this as a topping for vanilla ice cream, or as a cake filling.
 My kids also like to put a scoop of apple pie filling on top of their oatmeal and their Belgian waffles.

 Best Pie Crust to use with homemade pie filling